jegs01/Online-Calculator/README.md

-# Online Calculator by Jegs01
+# Online Calculator by Kolawole Jegede

 Welcome to my **Online Calculator**!
 This calculator was designed to perform basic arithmetic operations in a simple, user-friendly interface.
 It provides easy access to essential calculations directly from your browser.